akhilsomanvs/akhilsomanvs/README.md

 Hi there 👋

 My name is Akhil Soman.
-I am a mobile application developer with 7 years of experience with working with Android(4 Years) and Flutter(3 Years).
+I am a mobile application developer with 10 years of experience with working with Android(4 Years) and Flutter(5 Years).

-You can view my [portfolio site](https://akhilsomanvs.github.io/#/)(Not responsive)

 Some of the UIs that I created with Flutter are shown below.